-Cultural competency is integrated into every aspect of our products.
-All of Mango Languages’ courses include culture notes that teach quick, relevant cultural information along the way.
-From our company culture to our interactive Mango Premiere films, increasing CQ is important to us.
-Here’s why we think it should be important to you, too.
+Cultural competency is integrated into every aspect of Mango Languages’ products.
+All of our courses include culture notes that teach in-depth, relevant cultural information along the way.
+Increasing CQ is important to us — here’s why we think it should be important to you, too.

 Why CQ is crucial to your success